deepshikhasingh90/coding-quiz/README.md

 ## Overview

-This is an random coding quiz app for the user.
-Users can see their score at the end of the game and also a summary of last few games played.
-There is also a timer for time tracking.
+This is an a timer-based coding assessment app for the user.The application has a few multiple choice questions.At the end of the quiz ,upon viewing their score, the user is able to enter their initials to add their score to the High Scores list.
+Once they enter their initials, the scoreboard will appear with an option to clear the board or restart the quiz.

 Click [Here](https://deepshikhasingh90.github.io/coding-quiz/) to launch the Coding-Quiz!